thanhnoiphan/thanhnoiphan.github.io/index.markdown

 My research interests lie at the intersection of remote sensing applications, land use/cover change, land system science, and climate change impacts and adaptation.
 Having worked across disciplines and regions for over a decade, I now aim to apply my technical background toward more impactful, application-oriented, and policy-relevant research that deepens our understanding of how land management and climate change interact to shape ecosystem responses across spatio-temporal scales.

-Over the past decade, my research has focused on the intersection of remote sensing applications, land use/cover change, land system science, and climate change impacts and adaptation.
-Over the last six years, I have worked across disciplines and regions—particularly through my involvement in the MORE STEP project—which has shaped my interest in applying my technical background toward impactful, application-oriented, and policy-relevant research.
-I aim to deepen our understanding of how land management and climate change interact to shape ecosystem responses across spatio-temporal scales.

 ### Find out more about my research 👉
 [![Github Badge](https://img.shields.io/badge/-GitHub-grey?style=flat&logo=github&logoColor=white&link=https://github.com/thanhnoiphan/)](https://www.github.com/thanhnoiphan/)
 [![ResearchGate Badge](https://img.shields.io/badge/-ResearchGate-00ccbb?style=flat&logo=ResearchGate&logoColor=white&link=https://www.researchgate.net/profile/Thanh-Noi-Phan)](https://www.researchgate.net/profile/Thanh-Noi-Phan)